 Towards Shergotty the road is lined with trees.
 Literally interpreted, Shergotty means the Tiger Pass.
-Fifty years ago travellers had to hire tom-tom men to keep off the tigers infesting the road.
-The town stands on a narrow slip of land separating the Boodiah from the Morhur.
-Compared with the desolate hill-tracts, this is a swarming hive of men.
-It is on this side of the hills, as Raneegunge is on the other.
-But it is not, like Raneegunge, a young town just emerging from its teens.
-It is an aged centenarian, bowed down with the weight of years and calamities, and with but a slight prospect of having new life and vigour breathed into it again.
-Its foundation dates, we think, from an early The place may have existed in the time of Ajata Satru, of Buddha, and of Asoca, though it is now difficult to ascertain the name by which it was then known.
-It may happen to be traced in Fa Hian, under a curious Chinese orthography.
-Shergotty was a large, populous, and flourishing town in the time of the Patan governors of Behar.
-Mention is made of it in the route of Meer Jumla to Rajmahal, when that Mogul general had been sent to attack Prince Shooja.
-The only remains of its antiquity are a few tombs and mosques.
-It is now slowly recovering from the effects of the depopulation in the great famine of 1770.
-Marks of that terrible calamity are borne even yet by the surrounding country, which is in a state of jungle.
+Fifty years ago travellers had to hire tom-tom men to keep off the tigers infesting the road The town stands on a narrow slip of land separating the Boodiah from the Morhur Compared with the desolate hill-tracts, this is a swarming hive of men It is on this side of the hills, as Raneegunge is on the other But it is not, like Raneegunge, a young town just emerging from its It is an aged centenarian, bowed down with the weight of years and calamities, and with but a slight prospect of having new life and vigour breathed into it Its foundation dates, we think, from an early again The place may have existed in the time of Ajata Satru, of Buddha, and of Asoca, though it is now difficult to ascertain the name by which it was then It may happen to be traced in Fa Hian, under a curious Chinese orthography Shergotty was a large, populous, and flourishing town in the time of the Patan governors of Behar Mention is made of it in the route of Meer Jumla to Rajmahal, when that Mogul general had been sent to attack Prince Shooja The only remains of its antiquity are a few tombs and It is now slowly recovering from the effects mosques of the depopulation in the great famine of 1770 Marks of that terrible calamity are borne even yet by the surrounding country, which is in a state of jungle diverge roads towards Calcutta, Hazareebaugh, Benares, and Gava The last place is a journey only of twenty Gaya is Fa Hian's 'Kia-ve' It is famous for the Hindoo Vishnupud The great strength of the Gaya-Asura is but a figurative allusion to the great strength of the Buddhistic sect, and the story of all the divinities failing to subdue the monster till he was put down by the weight of Vishnu's foot is evidently an allegory of the final triumph of the Vishnuvites over the Buddhists, Brahminites, Shivites, and other The Vishnupud is a rival counterpart of the impression of Buddha's foot-and Gaya and Boodh-Gaya, in each other's proximity, point out the alternate predominance of the antagonistic sects The Vishnupud had been set up prior to Fa Hian's visit